NilsJakob/Push-To-Git-From-Bash/README.md

 # Push-To-Git-From-Bash
-Note on pushong to git from bash terminal
+Note on pushing to git from bash terminal
 ![](push.png)